ABC Inventory: What It Is, How to Classify It, and How to Keep It Current

 The analysis revealed that most of the resources were invested in a small part of the catalog, while many low-selling models take up valuable warehouse space.
 Based on this key information, the company made the following decisions:

-• A differentiated replacement policy was established: A-rated products will have weekly monitoring, higher reorder points and more precise planning to avoid bankruptcies.
+• A differentiated replenishment policy was established: Class A products get weekly monitoring, higher reorder points, and precise demand planning to avoid stockouts.

-• Classified B products will be reviewed monthly, with more conservative purchases and under monitoring.
+• Class B products are reviewed monthly, with more conservative purchases and ongoing monitoring.

 The ABC method is a good option if your company manages a large and diverse inventory, where not all products require the same level of control.
 It's also useful if you're looking to optimize resources and focus efforts on the items that really drive the business.
 However, it is key to have sufficient data and the ability to keep the classification updated regularly so that the analysis remains useful.